 An exposure can be past-due more than 90 days and still not considered defaulted according to the definition of default as per article 178 CRR, if the materiality thresholds are not exceeded.
-However, according to IFRS 9, in the calculation of expected credit losses, an exposure will be allocated to stage 3 automatically, when 90 days past-due is exceeded.
-Additionally, technical defaults, where the exposure is defaulted due to a technical problem, might lead to cases where an exposure is past-due over 90 days, even though it is not impaired.
-However, these cases are examined upon discovery and rectified.
+However, according to IFRS 9, in the calculation of expected credit losses, a loan will be allocated to stage 3 automatically when 90 days past-due is exceeded.